spray/sbt-revolver/README.md

 _sbt-revolver_ defines three new commands (SBT tasks) in its own `re` configuration:

-* `re:start <args> --- <jvmArgs>` starts your application in a forked JVM.
+* `re-start <args> --- <jvmArgs>` starts your application in a forked JVM.
-  The optionally specified (JVM) arguments are appended to the ones configured via the `re:start-args`/`re:java-options` setting (see the "Configuration" section below).
+  The optionally specified (JVM) arguments are appended to the ones configured via the `re-start-args`/ `java-options(for re-start)` setting (see the "Configuration" section below).
 If the application is already running it is first stopped before being restarted.

-* `re:stop` stops application.
+* `re-stop` stops application.
   This is done by simply killing the forked JVM.
 If your application needs to run clean-up logic this should be tied in via a [Shutdown Hook].

-* `re:status` shows an informational message about the current running state of the application.
+* `re-status` shows an informational message about the current running state of the application.

 #### Triggered Restart

-You can use `~re:start` to go into "triggered restart" mode.
+You can use `~re-start` to go into "triggered restart" mode.
 Your application starts up and SBT watches for changes in your source (or resource) files.
 If a change is detected SBT recompiles the required classes and _sbt-revolver_ automatically restarts your application.
 When you press <ENTER> SBT leaves "triggered restart" and returns to the normal prompt keeping your application running.